 Dying is a part of life.
 It’s not something we’d chosen, it’s not something we can avoid either.
 It’s something that awaits us all.
-And so is grief and mourning.
+And so are grief and mourning.
 We all go through it.
 Sometimes we’re able to deal with it ourselves, and sometimes we need professional help.

 This article is about: